protobeard/madagascar_vanilla/README.md

     * Another great mod with just too many overlapping features.
 Honestly, by the time I knew this mod existed I had already duplicated about 90 percent of it in Madagascar Vanilla.
 * [Export Agency][export_agency]
     * A long standing mod for persisting apparel and drug policies as well as allowing export of bills and stockpiles.
 Madagascar Vanilla persists apparel, drug, food, and reading policies, but does *not* support exporting bills or stockpiles.
 If you want to use Madagascar Vanilla and export bills, try [\[KV\] Save Storage][kv_save_storage].
+* [Niilo's QoL][niilos_qol] by nikos
+    * Just a massive mod with too many features that overlap with Madagascar Vanilla.
+I might consider looking into adding compatibility in the future as there is a lot of cool stuff in Niilo's QoL, but not currently compatible.

 ## Thanks To